stephenjschaefer/MMCd/README.txt

 	1) Cygwin Install
-	Download and 32 bit Cygwin installer. (setup-x86.exe) Execute installer via command line with the -X argument (setup-x86.exe -X) Add and select "http://prc-tools.sourceforge.net/install" as a download site for the PRC Tools and PILRC packages.
+	Download and 32 bit Cygwin installer. (setup-x86.exe) Execute installer via command line with the -X argument (setup-x86.exe -X) Add and select "http://prc-tools.sourceforge.net/install" as a download site.
         Multiselect another download site for the base Cygwin packages.
         Be sure to install the following packages in the Cygwin installer:
 		1)prc-tools: GCC for Palm OS and related tools